California 88

 Northbound California 88 leaves the Golden State of California (Alpine County) and enters the Silver State of Nevada and Douglas County (population 41,259 as of the 2000 Census).
 At this point, California 88 becomes Nevada 88, one of the rare instances where a California state route retains its route number upon entering a neighboring state.
 Photo taken 07/18/09.

 This photo shows a C monument located near Silver Lake, at an elevation of 7,300 feet.
-C monuments were used to mark right of way for California highways in the earlier days of establishing highway corridors in California.
-Photo taken by Joel Windmiller (06/01).
+C monuments (also called C-blocks) were used to mark the right-of-way for California highways in the earlier days of establishing highway corridors in California.
+These blocks are generally not used in modern highway construction, but remnant blocks remain in place, especially on long-standing alignments of state route.
+Photo taken 06/16/01 by Joel Windmiller.

 Back to California 87 Return to the California Gateway Continue to California 89